Everything You Need to Know

 Lost and Found

-- Please do NOT send any item of value (either sentimental or monetary) as items do get lost.
+- Please do NOT send any item of value (either sentimental or monetary).

 - All electronics, including handheld items and cell phones, are not permitted at camp.